Simulating AGN feedback in galaxy clusters with pre-existing turbulence: Discussion

 \subsection{Interpreting the Velocity Dispersion in Perseus Observed by XRISM}

 To examine these observational inferences, resolving the precise contribution of turbulent heating ultimately requires direct measurements of ICM velocity structures.
 The high spectral resolution X-ray capabilities of the recently launched X-Ray Imaging and Spectroscopy Mission (XRISM) mission are beginning to provide such constraints through measurements of turbulent line broadening.
 Their initial results, consistent with the earlier landmark findings from \textit{Hitomi} for the Perseus cluster core \citep{Hitomi16}, confirm that the gas motions are relatively quiescent, with $\sigma_{\rm LOS} \lesssim 200~\mathrm{km\,s^{-1}}$ \citep{XRISM25perseus, XRISM25A2029b, XRISM25centaurus}.
 These low velocities imply substantially less turbulent kinetic energy than the amount required to fully offset the radiative cooling losses in the cluster core.
+A similar conclusion is drawn from the Hydra A cluster \citep{Rose2025}, which reports a low $\sigma_{\rm LOS} \approx 164~\mathrm{km\,s^{-1}}$.
+They find that the total turbulent dissipation is nearly an order of magnitude lower than the total radiative cooling luminosity ($L_{\rm cool}/L_{\rm turb} \approx 6$).
+This comparison with Hydra A observations further supports our interpretation that jet-driven gas motions alone are unlikely to maintain thermal balance through stochastic turbulence.

+Beyond just the total kinetic energy, the ability of turbulence to redistribute energy throughout the CC is limited by the efficiency of turbulent diffusion.
+The effective turbulent diffusion coefficient can be estimated as $D_{\rm turb} \sim C_\mu \, k_{\rm turb}^2 / \varepsilon$, where $k_{\rm turb}$ is the turbulent kinetic energy per unit mass and $\varepsilon$ is the corresponding dissipation rate.
+Adopting $C_\mu \approx 0.09$ and using characteristic values from our simulations, this yields $D_{\rm turb} \sim 7 \times 10^{29}~\mathrm{cm^2\,s^{-1}}$, consistent with the estimates reported by \citet{Vazza12}.
+This value implies diffusion timescales that are comparable to or longer than the cooling time in the cluster core, suggesting that turbulence is unlikely to efficiently propagate and distribute heat across the entire cool core \citep{Fabian17, Rose2025}.

 However, \cite{XRISM25perseus} also reports a new detail in the Perseus cluster, showing that $\sigma_{\rm LOS}$ gradually increases toward the center within the inner 60~kpc.
 They interpret this central enhancement as direct evidence of ``AGN-powered turbulence.''
 Based on this interpretation, they suggest that this turbulence, if fully dissipated, could play a significant role in offsetting radiative cooling losses in the core.
 Our simulations provide a direct test of this interpretation.
 Specifically, the simulated $\sigma_{\rm LOS}$ profiles shown in Fig.~\ref{fig11} were computed by projecting the 3D velocity field along the LOS, followed by radial binning and azimuthal averaging to enable a clean comparison with the observational data.
 As shown in Fig.~\ref{fig11}, our \textbf{Turb+Jet} simulation successfully reproduces this central increase in $\sigma_{\rm LOS}$, distinguishing it from \textbf{TurbOnly} and remaining consistent with the XRISM data points.
 This apparent agreement, however, highlights a critical distinction in interpretation.
 As our analysis in Section~\ref{sec:3.4} demonstrated, while these jet-driven gas motions are responsible for the observed increase in central $\sigma_{\rm LOS}$, they are fundamentally transient, unresolved bulk flows that do not effectively feed the stochastic turbulent cascade.
 Therefore, our results contradict the view that this central enhancement represents sustained turbulence, suggesting that the turbulent heating rate may be overestimated if the observed velocity dispersion near the center is interpreted as turbulent motions driven by AGN jets.
 This aligns with the caveat noted by \cite{XRISM25perseus} that their turbulent heating rate estimate could be overestimated if the measured $\sigma_{\rm LOS}$ was significantly driven by unresolved coherent bulk motions.